Rapidly deploying on-device eye tracking by distilling visual foundation models: Results

-\subsection{Performance of Off-The-Shelf VFMs on Eye Tracking}
+\subsection{Performance of Off-the-Shelf VFMs on Eye Tracking}

-Given the strong transfer performance of VFMs across diverse vision tasks, we first evaluate whether off-the-shelf representations can directly benefit synthetic supervised gaze estimation.
-We extract embeddings from the ViT-B variant in the DINOv3 family \cite{simeoni2025dinov3}, and fit a linear regressor using synthetic data, followed by our per-subject calibration protocol as described in \cref{sec:exp.eval}.
+Given the strong transfer performance of VFMs across diverse vision tasks, we first evaluate whether off-the-shelf representations directly benefit synthetic supervised gaze estimation.
+We extract embeddings from the ViT-B variant of the DINOv3 family~\cite{simeoni2025dinov3}, fit a linear regressor on synthetic data, and apply our per-subject calibration protocol (\cref{sec:exp.eval}).

-As shown in the first section of \cref{tab:results.main}, DINOv3 with linear probe using synthetic data performs substantially worse than our small on-device model trained with synthetic supervision (on-device SynSup), despite having 336$\times$ more parameters.
-These observations are consistent with different variants of DINOv3 model, including both ViT and ConvNext architectures, and are visualized in \cref{fig:motivation.overview}.
-We then fine-tune DINOv3 ViT-B on synthetic data (DINOv3 SynFT), which substantially improves performance (\cref{tab:results.main}), reducing E50U50 from 5.47$^\circ$ to 2.01$^\circ$ and outperforming the on-device baseline, leveraging the VFM prior and a larger model capacity.
-This confirms our hypothesis that VFMs provide useful initialization, but requires further optimization on domain-relevant data for ET.
+As shown in the first section of \cref{tab:results.main}, DINOv3 with linear probe trained on synthetic data yields substantially lower accuracy than our small on-device model trained with synthetic supervision (on-device SynSup), despite having 336$\times$ more parameters.
+This observation is consistent across all DINOv3 variants, spanning both ViT and ConvNeXt architectures, as illustrated in \cref{fig:motivation.overview}.
+Fine-tuning DINOv3 ViT-B on synthetic data (DINOv3 SynFT) substantially improves performance (\cref{tab:results.main}), reducing E50U50 from 5.47$^\circ$ to 2.01$^\circ$ and surpassing the on-device baseline by leveraging the VFM prior and larger model capacity.
+This confirms our hypothesis: VFMs provide a useful initialization but require further optimization on domain-relevant data for ET.